awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

                 want to load balance requests across a cluster

             -el <edgeLabels>, --edge-label <edgeLabels>
-                Labels of edges to be exported (optional, default all labels)
+                Labels of edges to be included in config (optional, default all labels)

             --exclude-type-definitions
                 Exclude type definitions from column headers (optional, default